 Lawyers are not experts in math but they are experts in the law.
 Figuring out a reasonable settlement for a vehicle deemed a total loss by an insurance company is more complicated than described above.
 Many other factors must also be taken into consideration.
 Insurance companies are aware of those factors and will often oversee them.
 In other situations, if a Lawyer is not involved in the negotiations, there is no pressure for the insurance companies to increase their offer once it has been set.
 Given the severity of the Car Accident collision, this might be a negotiation no one would want to deal with.

-It is important to understand your rights and know when to provide a recorded statement.
-It is just as important to consult an attorney in your state to understand these rights.
+It is important to understand the extent of the damages and what can be recovered based on the specific facts surrounding the claim.
+It is just as important to Consult an Attorney in Los Angeles immediately following a collision to better understand and protect your legal rights.
 Do not wait, never hesitate, and reach out to a professional who is ready to work for you.